kestra-io/docs/content/docs/15.how-to-guides/api.md

 print({r.status_code})
 ```

-To do this with curl, we will make the following request:
+To do this, we will make the following request:

 ```bash
 curl -X POST 'http://localhost:8080/api/v1/namespaces/company.team/files?path=api_example.py' -H "Content-Type:multipart/form-data" -F "fileContent=@api_example.py"
 ```

 ::alert{type="info"}
-**Note:** Make sure fileContent has the correct path to your file.
+**Note:** Make sure `fileContent` has the correct path to your file.
 ::

 When we make this request, we can see it appear in the Namespace Editor: